Florida Museums and Parks for Native American History

-Florida owes much of its history to the Native American tribes that settled here.
+Florida owes much of its history to the Native American tribes who the first to occupy the state..
 To learn more about these first Floridians or the Miccosukee and Seminole people today, visit one of these museums or parks.

 Lake Jackson Mounds Archaeological State Park, Tallahassee.
 The park encompasses four earthen temple mounds.
 Two are available to the public, where visitors witness evidence of a 13th century Native American settlement.

 Mission San Luis, Tallahassee.
 This was the western religious, military and administrative capital of Spanish Florida in the 17th century.
 Settled from 1656 to 1704, it is the only reconstructed Spanish mission in the Southeast and was rebuilt based on archaeological and historical research.

 Crystal River Archaeological State Park, Crystal River.
 This awesome site served as a vital religious and political center for regional tribes from earlier than 200 B.C. to 1400 A.D.
 Visitors can climb stairs to the top of a 30-foot temple mound, circle five other mounds and examine rare ceremonial stones and other age-old artifacts.

 Philippe Park, Safety Harbor.
 On the shores of Old Tampa Bay, Safety Harbor Mound resides behind shelter #2 at Philippe Park, where you can climb to the top of the ancient structure.
 Nearby Safety Harbor Museum of Regional History, located on the site of a Tocobaga Indian mound, displays artifacts that were found in it, dating back to the Safety Harbor culture, 1500 to 1700 A.D.